viveka-io/viveka/docs/presentation1-timeline.md

 ### What is done
 * Discussions made
+* How we imagine the development process with this tool (explain)
 * Diff review tool prototype
-* Prototype API created in Node.js + MongoDB + Docker + Selenium
+* Prototype main server created in Node.js + MongoDB + Docker + Selenium (demo)
     * Create tests
     * Create and manage fingerprints using WebDriver
     * Create diffs
     * Selenium grid.
 Currently with Firefox and Chrome
-* Test page created for prototype API
+* Test page created for prototype server API (demo)
-* Test page for testing diffing engine capabilities with different scenarios
+* Test page for testing diffing engine capabilities with different scenarios (demo)
     * Node addition
     * Node removal
     * Node change